 Foot cramps are a type of muscle cramp that occurs most often either in the arch of the foot, near the toes, or on the upper part of the foot.
-People can try a range of remedies and treatments to relieve foot cramps.

 Muscle cramps are the involuntary contractions of a muscle.
 These spasms can occur during daily activities or wake a person in the middle of the night.